Jump to Recipe

 • egg: for best results, use a room temperature egg, you will need three total, two for the brownies and one for the cheesecake.

-Prep the cheesecake layer by beating the cream cheese and sugar together until smooth and creamy.
-Add in the egg and vanilla and beat until the egg is incorporated.
-For best results and smoothest cream cheese mixture, make sure egg and cream cheese are both room temperature. (steps 4-6)
+Step 3: Prep the cheesecake layer by beating the cream cheese and sugar together until smooth and creamy.
+Add in the egg and vanilla.

 • I prefer these Kahlua Cheesecake Brownies chilled for several hours so they can really set.
 If you like your brownies warm, that is fine and you can slightly cool them before eating.
 Just know the cream cheese layer may not be as set.